swilgosz/hanamimastery/data/articles/sequel-over-activerecord.md

 5. Performance
 6. Features

-Below I will describe them in a more detailed manner but first, for people who don't like reading, is my summary.
+Below I will describe some of them, adding my own, in a more detailed manner but first, for people who don't like reading, is my summary.

 ## Why Hanami uses ROM (and Sequel) over ActiveRecord?